AndyMars8/RyzenMobileLimiter/README.md

 Test run the daemon:

     sudo ./ryzenm-limit start
-If the daemon doesn't start, you need to have the [ryzen_smu](https://github.com/amkillam/ryzen_smu) kernel module installed (which is mentioned in the guide above) or have the kernel parameter ```iomem=relaxed``` loaded at boot.
+If the daemon doesn't start, you need to have the [ryzen_smu](https://github.com/amkillam/ryzen_smu) kernel module installed and loaded (which is mentioned in the guide above) or have the kernel parameter ```iomem=relaxed``` loaded at boot.
 A successful initialisation should show the message below without errors:

     [INFO] yyyy-mm-dd hh:mm:ss - Started RyzenMobileLimiter daemon On a separate terminal, run a command to check if the daemon has successfully processed it (Example: ```./ryzenm-limit -t 90 -p 35```):